jessselectable/iOS-SDK-sample/selectable_media_ios_sdk/README.markdown

 2) Implement SmSymbiontDelegate

 The controller that will display the Ad Selector must implement SmSymbiontDelegate.
-First import "SelectableMedia.h" in contoller header:
+First import "SelectableMedia.h" in controller header:
 	#import "SelectableMedia.h"

 Add SmSymbiontDelegate to protocol list: